 As an MFM specialist, I see a variety of medical conditions that affect pregnancy and delivery outcomes.
 One such condition is cervical insufficiency that leads to preterm birth (PTB) and pregnancy loss (PL).
-Today, I want to share with you more about this condition, as well as discuss measures to help prevent PTB.
+Today, I want to share with you more about this condition in those with a history of preterm birth.

 If you have experienced PTB or PL due to cervical insufficiency and are pregnant or plan on getting pregnant, this is an important topic to understand to help support conversations between you and your healthcare provider.
 15 million babies are born prematurely every year resulting in short- and long-term disability, and even death.
 Thankfully, we have measures that can help prevent PTB.

 Sometimes the cervix isn’t strong enough to stay closed as a pregnancy grows.
 Formerly called an’ incompetent cervix’, this condition is now called ‘cervical insufficiency’.
 By definition, it is “the inability of the cervix to retain a pregnancy in the absence of the signs and symptoms of clinical contractions, or labor, or both in the 2nd trimester.”
-Cervical insufficiency may cause a quick delivery, PTB or PL.
-Diagnosis is based on a history of painless cervical dilation in the 2nd trimester with subsequent delivery of the fetus in the 2nd trimester.
-This typically occurs before 24 weeks of gestation, without contractions or labor and in the absence of other clear pathology (eg, bleeding, infection, ruptured membranes).
+In addition, there must not be any evidence of preterm prelabor rupture of membranes (PPROM), placental abruption, or infection.
+Diagnosis is based on a history of painless cervical dilation in the 2nd trimester with subsequent delivery of the fetus in the 2nd trimester, typically before 24 weeks of gestation.

-Placement of an elective or prophylactic cervical cerclage is an option for those patients with a history of PTB and PL due to cervical insufficiency that involves temporarily sewing the cervix closed with a stitch.
-An elective or prophylactic cerclage is done at 12-14 weeks of pregnancy to help prevent PTB.
+Placement of an elective, or prophylactic, cervical cerclage is an option for those patients with a history of PTB and/or PL due to cervical insufficiency that involves temporarily sewing the cervix closed with a stitch.
+An elective cerclage is done at 12-14 weeks in the next pregnancy to help prevent PTB.

-Your ObGyn may recommend placing an elective cerclage if you have had one of the following:
+Your ObGyn may also recommend placing an elective cerclage if you have had one of the following:

-Your ObGyn may recommend placing a "rescue", "emergent" or "exam-indicated" cerclage based on 1) painless dilation of the cervix in the 2nd trimester before 24 weeks in patients with or without a history of PTB or 2) an ultrasound exam that shows a cervical length of <2.5cm at less than 24 weeks if you also have other risk factors for PTB.
+Sometimes a "rescue", "emergent" or "exam-indicated" cerclage is needed based on 1) painless dilation of the cervix with or without prolapsing amniotic membranes in the 2nd trimester is found on physical exam before 24 weeks in patients with or without a history of PTB or 2) an ultrasound exam shows a cervical length of less than 2.5cm at less than 24 weeks and a history of a prior birth at less than 34 weeks.

-I explain how a cerclage is done to help you understand what to expect in the video below!.
+I explain how a cerclage is done to help you understand what to expect in this video!

 There are two types of cerclage--transvaginal cerclage and transabdominal cerclage.
 Both procedures are done in the hospital under anesthesia, but do not typically require an overnight stay.